-Assembly, Lok Sabha bypoll results: From Kairana in UP, BJP gets second reminder of Opposition unity
+Bypoll results: From Kairana in UP, BJP gets second reminder of Opposition unity

 In the bypolls to four Lok Sabha seats, the score was 2-2 for the Opposition and the NDA — all the four seats were with the NDA earlier.
 The RLD-SP-BSP-Congress combine wrested Kairana from the BJP and the NCP-Congress alliance snatched the Bhandara-Gondiya seat in Maharashtra.

-ALSO READ | Kairana Lok Sabha bypoll result: Behind RLD win are Jats, Muslims who stepped over riot faultlines to vote together
+Also read | Kairana Lok Sabha bypoll result: Behind RLD win are Jats, Muslims who stepped over riot faultlines to vote together

 The silver lining for the BJP, however, was its performance in West Bengal where it pushed the Left front candidate to the third spot in the Maheshtala assembly election where the Trinamool Congress emerged victorious.